-The Bendheim-Thoman Center for Research on Child Wellbeing (CRCW) is an interdisciplinary center of the Princeton School of Public and International Affairs.
+The Bendheim-Thoman Center for Research on Child and Family Wellbeing (CRCFW) is an interdisciplinary center of the Princeton School of Public and International Affairs.
 Our mission is to stimulate basic research, educate faculty and students, and influence policymakers and practitioners on issues affecting children, youth, and families.

-In addition, CRCW associates are engaged in a variety of research projects on topics such as at-risk youth, immigrant families and children, education, health, families and households, and poverty and inequality.
+In addition, CRCFW associates are engaged in a variety of research projects on topics such as at-risk youth, immigrant families and children, education, health, families and households, and poverty and inequality.

 Teaching and Training

-CRCW supports seminars, conferences, and lectures on topics related to children, youth, and families, including the Fragile Families Working Group series; The Future of Children authors' conferences; and joint seminars with the Office of Population Research (OPR), the Center for Health and Wellbeing (CHW), and the Department of Sociology.
-In addition to sponsoring and promoting graduate students' work on topical issues, CRCW supports a Joint Degree Program in Social Policy (JDP), which is a multidisciplinary Ph.D. program aimed at addressing economic insecurity and inequality.
+CRCFW supports seminars, conferences, and lectures on topics related to children, youth, and families, including the FFCWS Working Group series; and joint seminars with the Office of Population Research (OPR), the Center for Health and Wellbeing (CHW), and the Department of Sociology.
+In addition to sponsoring and promoting graduate students' work on topical issues, CRCFW supports a Joint Degree Program in Social Policy (JDP), which is a multidisciplinary Ph.D. program aimed at addressing economic insecurity and inequality.

 The Center hosts several visiting research scholars and postdoctoral researchers each year.

-CRCW engages in several activities to inform policymakers and practitioners about issues related to children, youth, and families, including publishing research briefs with key findings from the Fragile Families and Child Wellbeing Study and The Future of Children journal, and co-sponsoring practitioner conferences at Princeton University.
+CRCFW engages in several activities to inform policymakers and practitioners about issues related to children, youth, and families, including publishing research briefs with key findings from the Future of Families and Child Wellbeing Study.